GreenHealthScholarship/Virtual-Metro-Scenario-for-Mental-Health-Rehabilitation/README.md

 # Virtual-Metro-Scenario-for-Mental-Health-Rehabilitation
-A virtual metro scenario for a serious game that will aid in the treatment of mental illness, specifically schizophrenia.
+A virtual metro testing scenario for development of features that can be implemented in a serious game for aiding in the treatment of mental illness, specifically schizophrenia.

 It is for the **Green Health** project that has been carried out by the **Polytechnic Institute of Bragança (IPB)** - Portugal.